CPP-Aerial-Vision-Analysis-System/Obstacle_Avoidance_2025-2026/README.md

 documentation here: https://github.com/Slamtec/rplidar_ros

 Launch an iris drone with a simulated 3D LiDAR:<br/>
-`roslaunch velodyne_description iris-unitree.launch # add gpu:=true if not running linux on a VM`
+`roslaunch suas-sim iris-unitree.launch # add gpu:=true if not running linux on a VM`

 Launch 2D avoidance using the method of potential fields:<br/>
-`roslaunch Scripts runIQsim.launch`
+`roslaunch suas-sim iris-rplidar.launch`